Table of Contents

-Another important aspect of your assessment for the risk of suicide in the interviewed individual is to inquire about family history of suicide or homicide.
+Another important aspect of your assessment for the risk of suicide in the interviewed individual is to inquire about a family history of suicide or homicide.

-When to Provide Urgent Intervention in a Suicidal Patient?
+When to Provide an Urgent Intervention in a Suicidal Patient?

 There are certain signs that should alert the psychiatrist that the risk of suicide in the interviewed patient is significantly high and urgent intervention is warranted.

 The patients who have created a clear plan for suicide are at a very high risk of committing suicide.

 Patients who started writing their will, writing a suicide note, developing a funeral plan and saying goodbye to friends and family are very likely to go through with their suicidal plan and should receive urgent intervention.

 Patients with severe and acute immediate stress, i.e. loss of a beloved person, are at an exquisitely increased risk of committing suicide, especially if they show positive suicidal ideation.
 Patients who are diagnosed with a major depressive disorder and have positive suicidal ideation are more likely to commit suicide than the general population, even if they do not have a suicidal plan.

 Patients with psychotic disorders who have strong auditory hallucinations to commit suicide or homicide should be admitted to urgent inpatient care even maybe against their will.

 Finally, in many cases, the assessment of suicidal risk in the patient can be very subjective.
 If you, as the treating physician, has a feeling that the risk is high even if you cannot explain why, then urgent intervention for the prevention of suicide in that patient is needed.

 Available 24 hours every day